UK Athletics Championships 2022 schedule and start times

 When does it start?

-The action will get underway at 2pm on Friday 24 June through to Sunday 26 June.
+The action on the final day will get underway at 10:30am and will come to a close just after 5pm on Sunday 27 June.

 What is the schedule and start times?